Launch Parameters

 ---|---|---|---|---|---|

-headless | Run browser in headless mode.
-Set to false to launch the browser in "headful" mode (with a GUI).
-In cloud environments you won't actually see a GUI, but headful mode can sometimes bypass bot detection (since some bots detect headless).
-Using headless=false will consume more resources. | true | ✅ | ✅ | ✅ |
+headless | Runs the browser in headless mode.
+Set to false to enable headful mode (with a GUI).
+While the GUI isn't visible in cloud environments, headful mode may help bypass bot detection.
+Note: it uses more resources. | true | ✅ | ✅ | ✅ |

-timeout | Sets the maximum duration (in milliseconds) for the browser session before it's automatically closed.
-This helps prevent runaway sessions. | 60000 | ✅ | ✅ | ✅ |
+timeout | Maximum session duration in milliseconds.
+The session will automatically close after this time to prevent overuse. | 60000 | ✅ | ✅ | ✅ |

 BaaS v2 Advanced Options